What to do if…

 Do not do these things

-- Do not let someone else sign for you (unless your passport explicitly says you’re not required to sign).
+- Do not let someone else sign your passport for you.

 What to do now